Rockafellian Relaxation and Stochastic Optimization under Perturbations

 Then, the problem of minimizing $f_0:\reals^n\to \Reals$ plus an expectation function defined by $p$ takes the form

 where $f_i:\reals^n\to \Reals$, $i=1, \dots, s$, represent outcomes occurring with probabilities $p_1, \dots, p_s$.
 These actual probabilities might be unknown and we examine the effect of replacing them by $p^\nu \in \Delta$, which presumably gets closer to $p$ as $\nu\to \infty$.
-For example, we may assume initially that $p^\nu_i = 1/s$, because of arguments related to ``maximum entropy,'' but the actual probability vector might have $p_i = 0$ for some $i$ representing outliers that should not have been in the data set.
+For example, we may assume initially that $p^\nu_i = 1/s$, because of arguments related to ``maximum entropy,'' but the actual probability vector might have $p_i = 0$ for some $i$ representing outliers or corruption that should not have been in the data set.
 We may realize this over time and update $p^\nu$ accordingly.

 Two-stage stochastic optimization problems take the form \eqref{eqn:MinExp} with $f_0(x)$ being the first-stage cost of decision $x$ and $f_i(x)$ specifying the second-stage cost in scenario $i$, which then occurs with probability $p_i$.
 The second-stage cost could equal infinity in the absence of complete recourse, which leaves open the possibility that $f_i(x) = \infty$; see for example \cite{chen2022sample} and \cite[Section 3.J]{primer}.
-The latter produces an induced constraint in \eqref{eqn:MinExp} when $p_i >0$.
-However, if $p_i = 0$ because the underlying data point is an outlier or represents an irrelevant situation, then $p_if_i(x) = 0$ and $x$ might even be a minimizer in \eqref{eqn:MinExp}.
+This produces an induced constraint in \eqref{eqn:MinExp} when $p_i >0$.
+However, if $p_i = 0$ because the underlying data point is an outlier or represents an irrelevant situation, possibly introduced by an adversary, then $p_if_i(x) = 0$ and $x$ might even be a minimizer in \eqref{eqn:MinExp}.
 An alternative probability $p_i^\nu > 0$, regardless of how close it is to the actual probability $p_i = 0$, would still lead to the conclusion that $x$ is infeasible because $p_i^\nu f_i(x) = \infty$.